 - Of course, examples of where you’re working with ten of their direct competitors and you’re the leader in that space are always good.

 Dan put together an easy to use prep template that you can download and use for free.
 Just login or signup for free here.
-Under My Playbooks, you’ll see “TSD Partner: Fail-Proof Sales Closing Checklist”.
+Under My Playbooks, you’ll see “Au Partners Partner: Fail-Proof Sales Closing Checklist”.
 Go to the “Meeting Prep Guide” tab, then you’ll see the “Prep Template”.

 The Fool Proof, Fail-Proof Sales Closing Checklist